Most people that visit Virginia Beach stay in Virginia Beach.

 Cabin rentals in scenic settings are available in the park, where thrill-seekers can stay overnight and enjoy boating, hiking, fishing, and camping opportunities during the day.

-There are many amazing day trips from Virginia Beach – these are just a few of our favorites and ones that are very family-friendly.
-Let us know your top picks for Virginia Beach day trips in the comments!
-Thanks!
+There are many amazing day trips from Virginia Beach.
+These are just a few of our favorites and ones that are family-friendly.

 More Virginia Beach Travel Guides